- About CMS

 - Referral / counseling / guidance in consultation with our school psychologist

 - Promotion of healthy lifestyle choices

 Mental Health Services

 While the individual student attention and nurturing environment of CMS helps most students cope with the normal stressors in life, there are times when a child needs more support.
-Available on site and covered by tuition, students may receive individual counseling with the school psychologist, who is licensed and holds a doctorate in Clinical Psychology, as well as participate in social skills groups.
-Parents are also able to consult with the school psychologist regarding any concerns, whether these directly affect their child in school or not.
+Families are welcome to consult with the school psychologist regarding any concerns, whether these directly affect their child in school or not.
 If there seems to be a need for more intensive support for a student, families will receive assistance finding therapists, psychiatrists, and services such as psychological/neuropsychological testing.
 Emotional/social development is a large emphasis of the curriculum at CMS and we are dedicated to helping every student find a sense of well-being, in school and otherwise.